Beta decay: Kurie plot

-A Kurie plot (also known as a Fermi–Kurie plot) is a graph used in studying beta decay developed by Franz N. D. Kurie, in which the square root of the number of beta particles whose momenta (or energy) lie within a certain narrow range, divided by the Fermi function, is plotted against beta-particle energy.
+A Kurie plot (also known as a Fermi–Kurie plot) is a graph used in studying beta decay developed by Franz N. D. Kurie, in which the square root of the number of beta particles whose momentum (or energy) lies within a certain narrow range, divided by the Fermi function, is plotted against beta-particle energy.
 It is a straight line for allowed transitions and some forbidden transitions, in accord with the Fermi beta-decay theory.
 The energy-axis (x-axis) intercept of a Kurie plot corresponds to the maximum energy imparted to the electron/positron (the decay's Q value).
 With a Kurie plot one can find the limit on the effective mass of a neutrino.

 Helicity (polarization) of neutrinos, electrons and positrons emitted in beta decay

-After the discovery of parity non-conservation (see History), it was found that, in beta decay, electrons are emitted mostly with negative helicity, i.e., they move, naively speaking, like left-handed screws driven into a material (they have negative longitudinal polarization).
+After the discovery of parity non-conservation (see § History), it was found that, in beta decay, electrons are emitted mostly with negative helicity, i.e., they move, naively speaking, like left-handed screws driven into a material (they have negative longitudinal polarization).
 Conversely, positrons have mostly positive helicity, i.e., they move like right-handed screws.
 Neutrinos (emitted in positron decay) have negative helicity, while antineutrinos (emitted in electron decay) have positive helicity.

-The higher the energy of the particles, the higher their polarization.
+The higher the velocity (energy) of the particles, the higher their helicity polarization; this reflects the absolute chirality selection in W boson decay.